Overview and scope

 Veritas collects, uses and discloses your personal information for the purposes identified at the time of collection, or as otherwise permitted or required by applicable law, including for the following purposes:

-- to provide you with investment research services, including more specifically:
+- to provide you with investment advisory/research services, including more specifically:

 - to manage its business and maintain commercial relationships with you;